Where They Are

-Tivoli, an important town under the Emperors, retained its role of sentinel of the East also during the Popes' rule.
+Tivoli, an important town in Roman time, retained its role of sentinel of the East also during the Popes' rule.
 The castle was built by Pope Pius II and retains the name of Fortezza Pia.
 The five little moons of the Piccolomini are one of the most intriguing coats of arms.

 Castello di Giulio II

-Ostia the gateway to Rome coming from the sea hosts this castle built at the end of the XVth century by Baccio Pontelli for Julius II (at the time Cardinal Giuliano Della Rovere).
-The enemy here was the Saracen.
-Wherever you are on the shores of Italy you can see a tower or a castle and once you reach one another one comes into view.
-The Saracens (Arab corsairs and later on Turkish corsairs) were the terror of the people who lived along the coast for nearly a thousand years.
-Rome itself was sacked in 846 by the Saracens who landed in Ostia and the Popes were scared this could happen again, so they all contributed to the security of Rome by reinforcing its early defence in Ostia.
-Here you can see the coats of arms of (left to right) Sixtus IV, Julius II, Innocent VIII and Martin V. You can learn more about this fortress in a page on the medieval settlement.
+Wherever you are on the shores of Italy you can see a tower or a castle and once you reach it another one comes into view.
+The Saracens (Arab corsairs) and later on the Algerian corsairs were the terror of the people who lived along the coast for nearly a thousand years.
+Rome itself was sacked in 846 by the Saracens who landed in Ostia and the Popes were scared this could happen again, so they all contributed to the security of Rome by reinforcing its early defence in Ostia by building a fortified town (Gregoriopolis).
+A castle was built at the end of the XVth century by Baccio Pontelli for Julius II (at the time Cardinal Giuliano Della Rovere).
+It is decorated with the coats of arms of (left to right) Sixtus IV, Julius II, Innocent VIII and Martin V.

 The sea front

-The area between the Albano Hills and the sea, south of Rome, was covered by marshes.
+The land between Albano and the sea, south of Rome, was covered by marshes.
 Nettuno on the sea at the very edge of the marshes assured defence on this flank.
-Alexander VI entrusted Antonio da Sangallo the Elder with the task of tranforming an existing tower into a fortress.
+Pope Alexander VI entrusted Antonio da Sangallo the Elder with the task of tranforming an existing tower into a fortress.

 Castiglione del Lago lies on a little hill on the shores of Lake Trasimeno, close to the border with Tuscany.
 Pope Julius II strengthened an existing medieval fortress to prevent attacks from Florence.
 His coat of arms can still be seen near the highest tower.